elgentos/LargeConfigProducts/README.md

 `--storecodes english,dutch,german` - define for which store code(s) you want to run the prewarmer

 `--force true` - force the prewarmer to overwrite existing entries.
 Otherwise the prewarmer will skip product/storecode combinations that already have an entry.

+## Message Queue based prewarming

+This extension comes with a message queue implementation to do the prewarming automatically when a product has been changed.
+You can start the message queue by running `php bin/magento queue:consumers:start LcpProductPrewarm`.